The Library

 Obviously, experts have the benefit of experience and training.
 But aside from a practiced hand and eye, dry cleaners often have access to solvents that are only sold to industry professionals, i.e., not available in stores.

 They can also clean your slip, well, without water.
 Dyed natural fabric fibers are more prone to crocking (damage from fiction), fading, and shrinking when soaked in water—especially if they aren't coated in protective chemicals.
+Read more about why we don’t use chemicals on our fabrics in our post "'Performance' quote unquote."
 Frequently, industry-exclusive solvents are non-water based, which leaves a smaller margin for error than washing in your home machine.
 (You can read more about caring for your slipcover in our post "Cleaning your slipcover.")

 Sometimes, a dry cleaner will deem it necessary to use water during stain removal.
 (I hope you're sitting down: this process is called "wet cleaning.")
 Professional "wet cleaning" involves treating raw water—regular water like the kind used in residential machines—before it touches the garment.
 Treated water is far less likely to cause shrinking or fading.